 So what qualifies me to advocate for you?
 I AM you!
 I am a new mom who was given an overload of inaccurate information and little support upon the birth of my son, Jack, in July 2011.
 It led to many complications with getting started with breastfeeding and making the transition to motherhood.
 This is a problem that is so easily avoided when people are given access to accurate and supportive information!

 I advocate for breastfeeding and gentle parenting.
-I advocate by sharing my personal stories in my blog, sharing my opinions in videos on YouTube and sharing resources on my most treasured values such as natural childbirth, breastfeeding, gentle discipline, babywearing, co-sleeping and so much more.
+I advocate by sharing my personal stories in my blog, sharing my opinions in videos on YouTube and sharing resources on my most treasured values such as natural childbirth, breastfeeding, gentle discipline, babywearing, co-sleeping and so much more on my Facebook page and Twitter.
 I believe that information is power and that parents need to take back the decision-making power from doctors, media and family.
 I believe that information is the most vital part of us returning to our instincts.

 I recently added public speaker to my resume.
 I speak to groups of parents about nursing in public (NIP) and the importance of gaining the confidence to do this so that it can be normalized for society.
 My talks are grounded in the conviction that the foundation of civilization is mothers nurturing their children, and I try to inspire mothers to nurse in public not only to help increase breastfeeding rates (although that is so very important) but also because the simple act of seeing women in society breastfeeding promotes a gentler and more connected approach to parenting than can be seen in most mainstream outlets.